dhirajt/short-url-shortener/README.md

 short-url-shortener
 ===================

-A simple URL shortener using Django and fbootstrap for CSS.
+A dead simple URL shortener using Django and fbootstrap for CSS.

 How to RUN: